dishas123/MultilingualChatroom/README.md

 # MultilingualChatroom <br>
-A TCP based chatroom in which clients can communicate with each other in 10 different languages due to the automatic translation feature. <br>
+This project is a TCP based chatroom in which clients can communicate with each other in 10 different languages due to the automatic translation feature. <br>
 <br>
-This project is a real-time multilingual chat application using Python socket programming and Google Translate API, supporting concurrent client communication via threading.<br>
+This project is a real-time multilingual chat application that has been developed using Python socket programming and Google Translate API, supporting concurrent client communication via threading.<br>

 It has features like server-side message broadcasting and thread-safe client management, enabling scalable chat functionality.<br>